 You probably know the importance of author's pages on Facebook.
 Twitter is another social media platform to get on as an author.
 It’s been a popular choice among both experienced and newbie writers in their careers.

-Authors create Twitter profiles to keep in touch with their fans and readers and to build a community.
-With the help of their social media accounts, many are gaining even more popularity.
+Authors create Twitter profiles to keep in touch with their fans and build a community.
+With the help of their social media accounts, many have been able to boost their popularity.

-As an author who wishes to create a Twitter profile to build a strong fanbase or to tap into a few book promotion services, you can benefit immensely from following such Twitter pages.
+You can create a Twitter profile to build a strong fanbase or tap into several book promotion services.

-You'll find compelling facts about writing, the publishing industry, the peculiarities of an author's life, and a lot of helpful information.
-And possibly even some sources of inspiration.
+Twitter is also a great space to share compelling facts about writing, the publishing industry, the peculiarities of an author's life, and other helpful information.
+It’s a source of inspiration for many.

 1. Anne Rice

 The series Mayfair Witches and the famous Vampire Chronicles brought Anne Rice worldwide fame.